Jump to FORT UTAH

 Of the seventy or so warriors, only about thirteen had escaped while only one life was lost among the Mormons.
 One of the warriors who managed to survive was taken captive.
 This was An-kar-tewets, the same one to which the Church leaders Dimmick and the Higbee brothers had earlier sworn an oath that no harm would come to the Timpanogos, that their land and rights would not be taken away, and that they would be given many gifts.

-One more loathsome act remained to unfold which would haunt the Mormons for many decades to follow, even to the present day.
-Hickman hung the head of Old Elk from the eves of his cabin.
+Hickman and his men returned to Fort Utah where Hickman showed off his trophy, the head of Old Elk.
+Bill Hickman then hung the head of Old Elk from the eves of his cabin at Fort Utah.
 A witness at Fort Utah told reporters, "...it was hung pendant by its long hair from the willows of the roof of one of the houses.
 I well remember how horrible was the sight." - Robert Carter, Fort Utah.

 In September, 1850, Brigham Young appoints himself as Superintendent of Indian Affairs for Utah Territory.